statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys

 \section{Acknowledgements}

-We thank the University of Waterloo for their support of the Canada Rubin Fellowship program.
+\new{We are very grateful to the anonymous referee for a thorough reading of the paper and their helpful suggestions.} We thank the University of Waterloo for their support of the Canada Rubin Fellowship program.
 ES thanks Roan Haggar, Ana Ennis, and the members of the unofficial ``galaxies office'' for many fruitful scientific discussions throughout this project.
 CRM acknowledges support from an Ontario Graduate Scholarship.
 D.D acknowledges support from the NAWA (Bekker grant BPN /BEK/2024/1/00029/DEC/1).
 HMHT acknowledges financial support from DGAPA-PAPIIT project AG101725 and CONAHCYT project CF-2023-G-1052.
+W.J.P. has been supported by the Polish National Science Center project UMO-2023/51/D/ST9/00147.
 RAW acknowledges support from NASA JWST Interdisciplinary Scientist grants NAG5-12460, NNX14AN10G and 80NSSC18K0200 from GSFC.